hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ---
 ## Introduction

-### What is Data Tiering and Why?
+### What is data tiering and why do it?

 Much of your data needs to be retained, either to meet regulatory requirements or because it still has value.
-It’s useful for data that is not accessed frequently but needs to be retained to be stored in a more resource-efficient and cost-effective manner.
-That’s the basic idea behind Data Tiering.
+Data tiering is useful for data that is not accessed frequently but needs to be retained to be stored in a more resource-efficient and cost-effective manner.

-The most frequently accessed file data can be thought of as a "hot" data tier, using normal file storage.
+The most frequently accessed file data can be thought of as a "hot data tier, which uses normal file storage.
 Data used less often can be moved to low-cost storage alternatives in different ways, depending on the relative frequency of access.
-Some data is rarely accessed or modified but needs to be archived for future projects, for verification purposes in audits or to meet regulatory requirements.
-This "cold" data could be tiered to low-cost object storage in the same data storage system or in a remote storage system such as remote object storage.
+Some data is rarely accessed or modified but needs to be archived for future projects, for verification purposes in audits, or to meet regulatory requirements.
+This "cold" data could be tiered to low-cost object storage in the same data storage system or in a remote storage system, such as remote object storage.